ggramlich26/BZ10_upgrade/README.md

 **Board settings:** You need to [install the ESP32 board for Sloeber](http://wiki.lauerbach.de/wiki/view.do?page=ESP32Entwicklungsumgebungen).
 Select NodeMCU-32S as board, Upload Protocol: Default, Flash Frequency: 40MHz, Upload Speed: 115200

+***Windows:*** Under windows you need to make sure you have make command installed (e.g. through MinGW64).
+You might also have to install

 **Before building** you need to set your own Blynk auth key.
 Do so in the file "WIFI_config.h".
 Leave the " around the auth key.
 You could also enter your WiFi network SSID and password here but the method described below is preferred.
 You will additionally need to modify User_Setup.h in the TFT_eSPI library folder.
 Uncomment `#define ILI9341_DRIVER` (line 39) and make sure all other lines in this block are commented out.
 Then search for the uncommented pin definitions and change them to the following:
 ```C++